 Real estate investors buying and holding cash flowing rental property for the long-term may find exactly what they’re looking for in Oklahoma City.
 According to The Oklahoman recently reported, investors spent nearly $1 billion buying apartment complexes in OKC last year, which may indicate a strong demand for single-family rental homes.

 Oklahoma City is the capital and largest city in Oklahoma.
 Government, defense, and the natural resources sectors are the largest economic drivers in the region.
 Thanks to business-friendly government incentives to grow the job market, the aviation and aerospace, bioscience, financial services and international trade sectors are helping to keep the economy diverse and the housing market robust over the long term.

 Key Population Stats:

-- About 655,000 people live in Oklahoma City, and nearly 1.4 million people reside in the greater metropolitan area.
+- About 681,000 people live in Oklahoma City, and over 1.4 million people reside in the greater metropolitan area.

 - Oklahoma City spans more than 620 square miles and is the second-largest city in the U.S. by area just behind Houston, with plenty of room for growth and development.